Can You Trust Amazon Reviews? was last updated April 2018

 Positive reviews are good.
 But if there are too many, or if the table seems skewed in addition to having a lot of "honest" reviews in exchange for a free product, this is suspect.

 Of course, sometimes products are just that good--and that's what you want!
 So a skewed distribution in and of itself isn't necessarily bad.
 You have to weigh it in conjunction with the other factors.

 In this example, the distribution could be skewed, or it could be a pretty great product.
 So look for "honest reviews," then look at review dates...

 If you still suspect dirty dealings, look at the review dates.
 If they're all clustered around the same date and are all positive, then you may have a case of paid reviewers.
 When marketers release a new product on Amazon, getting reviews is imperative to sales.
 So they will sometimes release a whole bunch of "reviews" to ensure the product sells.
 These could be paid reviews or "honest" reviews in exchange for a free or discounted product.

 This isn't always indicative of a bad product, though.
 Sometimes a product is so great, people just want to share their enthusiasm about it.
 I think this was the case with the Joule immersion circulator (see below).
-So again, this has to be weighed against the other factors.
+So again, you have to weigh the "too many reviews at the same time" factor against the other factors.